chef-boneyard/chef-rfc/rfc047-release-process.md

 Chef Client specific clarifications:

 ```
-Given a version number MAJOR.MINOR.PATCH, increment the:
+Given a version number MAJOR.MINOR.BUILD:

-MAJOR version when the release will break existing functionality
+Increment the MAJOR version when the release will break existing functionality
-MINOR version when you add any new features
+Increment the MINOR version when you add any new features
-PATCH version when you are only fixing bugs, typically regressions
+The BUILD version is increased automatically by the build system
 ```

+#### Continuous Integration / Continuous Delivery (build system)

+The BUILD version is numeric and must be increased for each build.

+The build system may consume unreleased BUILD versions.
+For example, a build which is successful but does not pass integration testing may not have its version reused.

+It is left to the build system as to when to reset the BUILD version to zero, provided that newer versions will always compare greater than older versions.

-##### Prerelease versions
+##### Channels

-Any prerelease must be versioned in the format MAJOR.MINOR.PATCH.PRETYPE.PREVER, where:

-PRETYPE is the description of the prerelease that the Releaser chooses based on the state of the prerelease, e.g. alpha, beta, rc, dev.
-PREVER is an incremented number starting at zero.

-For example: 12.0.0.dev.0, 12.2.0.alpha.2, 12.3.0.rc.3
+The build system provides at least these repositories of builds, designated as channels:

+stable: Official releases
+current: Builds that has passed all automated testing

+#### Caveats

+We do not consistently and clearly delineate which public methods are also part of the public API and guaranteed to only change with major version releases.
+Public methods may change in minor releases based on the likelihood of that method being used by other projects or cookbooks.

 #### Examples

-Major: When changing the load order of any cookbook segments (e.g. attributes, templates), the major version number shall be incremented.
+MAJOR: When changing the load order of any cookbook segments (e.g. attributes, templates), the major version number shall be incremented.

-Minor: When adding support to the mount provider for special filesystem types that were previously unsupported, the minor version number shall be incremented.
+MINOR: When adding support to the mount provider for special filesystem types that were previously unsupported, the minor version number shall be incremented.

-Patch: When a minor release is made that contains a new feature to a service provider that causes the service provider to no longer work for users on an older but still supported version of the platform, the patch version number shall be implemented.
+BUILD: Automatically when a build is started in the build system.

-Changes that require the minor or patch version number to be implemented may be included in a release that increments a higher version number without incrementing a lower version number.
-That is, new features that don not exist in version 1.1.0 may be released in 2.0.0 without any intermediary releases.
+Changes that require the MINOR version number to be increased may be included in a release that increases the MAJOR and allow the MINOR to be reset to zero.
+That is, new features that do not exist in version 1.1.0 may be released in 2.0.0 without any intermediary releases.

 ### Releasing

 #### Release Candidates

-Each major and minor release should have at least one week where a public RC is available for Chef users to test and report feedback.
+Official releases are made by promoting builds from the current channel to the stable channel.
+We no longer use the addition of a two-part alphanumeric suffix to describe prereleases.
+The stability of a build is now indicated by the release channel, e.g. current or stable, that the build is available from.

+An announcement should be made to the Chef mailing list at least three business days prior to the release of a build with an increase of either the MAJOR or MINOR versions over the last release.

-Patch releases are expected to have only small changes which are extensively tested, and thus may be safe to release without a release candidate.
+Releases which do not increase MAJOR or MINOR versions are expected to have only bug/regression fixes which have been extensively tested, and thus may be released without prior notification.

 #### Chef Client Release Process